sjoerdvankreel/firefly-synth-2/static/Manual.md

 ### Last tweaked
 Shows the name of the last tweaked parameter as well as a textbox that allows for precise-editing that parameters value.

+### Graph plots

+Most modules provide some graph plots.<br/>
+F.e. oscilloscope or filter frequency response plot.<br/>
+When you tweak such a module's parameters FF2 will switch to showing the relevant plots.<br/>

+Each plot shows 1 line representing the current parameter state (basically, what you have set up in the GUI).<br/>
+If enabled ("Plot Visuals From Engine") this shows an additional line (for global modules)<br/>
+or an additional line per voice (for voice modules) that accurately reflects what the audio engine is currently doing.

 # Modules